jba/codec/README.md

 - Add builtin codecs for all builtin types.

-- Properly handle packages whose name is not the last component of import path.

 - Put benchmarks in separate module to avoid dependencies on GCS, GCP, etc.

-- ugorji/go/codec:
-  - see codegen option at http://ugorji.net/blog/go-codecgen
-  - I think that only works on types you own, because it adds methods to them?

 # Features